Time to Hire a Compensation Consulting Firm?

 Companies that have not previously engaged a compensation consultant find it valuable to do so when they either encounter new challenges with existing plans or are looking for new plans to address evolving employment challenges.
 Examples of the former include changes in regulation, diminished plan effectiveness in driving behavior or reinforcing culture, or the need to re-invest in other parts of the business.
 Examples of the latter include the emergence of staff retention issues, a need to update the executive compensation plan, the introduction of a new product line that requires a modification to the sales plan, or a concern the company’s broad-based employee compensation plan is no longer competitive in the market.

-Publicly traded companies may require specialized advice on executive compensation issues, such as SEC reporting, peer group selection, employment contract development, say-on-pay vote response, or an additional request for equity from shareholders.
+Publicly traded companies may require specialized advice on executive compensation issues, such as SEC reporting, peer group selection, the application of discretion in incentive plan payouts, employment contract development, say-on-pay vote response, or an additional request for equity from shareholders.
 Non-employee directors at public companies have accountability for ensuring appropriate compensation policies and practices regarding these issues are in place at their companies, and an outside consultant can provide the expertise needed to assist directors in meeting these fiduciary responsibilities.

 Companies that currently have a relationship with an outside compensation advisor may also want to take this opportunity to consider a change, as it could be time to get a different perspective on plan designs.
 New executive leadership or a new compensation committee chair might be an impetus to interview alternative compensation advisors, with the objective of ensuring competitive consulting fees and/or a higher level of responsiveness.
-It is our belief that it is healthy for companies to periodically evaluate alternative advisory services, rather than simply stamping the retainer ticket with the same consulting firm year after year.
+It is our belief that it is healthy for companies to periodically evaluate alternative advisory services, rather than simply retaining the same consulting firm year after year.

 Factors to Consider in a Consulting Relationship